 While the Board recognizes that providing for a shareholder right to call special meetings is consistent with corporate governance best practices, the Board also believes that special meetings of shareholders should be extraordinary events that are held only when fiduciary obligations or strategic concerns require that the matters to be addressed not be delayed until the next annual meeting.
 Moreover, because special meetings are expensive and time-consuming for the Company and potentially disruptive to our normal business operations, the Board believes that a small percentage of shareholders should not be entitled to utilize the right to call a special meeting for their own interests, which may not be shared by the majority of our shareholders.
 Finally, as described in this proxy statement under the caption "Corporate Governance-Interested Party Communications," we have provided an avenue by which shareholders may communicate directly with the Board, including the non-management directors, throughout the year on any topics of interest to shareholders.
-In light of these considerations, the Board believes that a reasonable balance among complying with corporate governance best practices, enhancing shareholder rights and adequately protecting the long-term interests of the Company and its shareholders is achieved by proposing a "net long position" threshold of 25%, along with certain procedural requirements and limitations, for shareholders to call a special meeting.
+In light of these considerations, the Board believes that a reasonable balance among complying with corporate governance best practices, enhancing shareholder rights and adequately protecting the long-term interests of the Company and its shareholders to call a special meeting.
 The net long position requirement similarly protects against a meeting being called by shareholders whose interests are transitory or are otherwise not aligned with other shareholders' interests in the long-term economic prospects of the Company.
 A shareholder's "net long position" is generally defined as the number of shares of common stock in which the shareholder holds a positive (also known as "long") economic interest, reduced by the number of shares of common stock in which the shareholder holds a negative (also known as "short") economic interest.